exceptionless/Website/content/news/2015/2015-05-06-exceptionless-api-usage-and-overview.md

 Everything we’ve shown you today can be easily and cleanly accessed via a URL query string and your access token.

-For example, if we want to view our organizations, we simply navigate to https://api.exceptionless.io/api/v2/organizations, add the query string “?access_token={token}” and press enter to get the data.<figure id="attachment_13126" class="thumbnail wp-caption aligncenter" style="width: 300px">
+For example, if we want to view our organizations, we simply navigate to https://api.exceptionless.io/api/v2/organizations, add the query string "?access_token={token}" and press enter to get the data.<figure id="attachment_13126" class="thumbnail wp-caption aligncenter" style="width: 300px">

 [![Exceptionless Query String API Authentication](/assets/img/news/11-url-query-string-version-300x145.png)](/assets/11-url-query-string-version.png)<figcaption class="caption wp-caption-text">Query String API Authentication</figcaption></figure>